 The United States proposes that ITU-R WP 5B consider the attached preliminary draft revision to Recommendation ITU-R M.1638-1.
 This contribution seeks to continue the work conducted during the ITU-R 23rd WP 5B meeting.

+This contribution addresses the editor’s note associated with Table 2 regarding highlighted values needing to be validated in future contributions.
+The United States has reviewed Table 2 and have proposes the following changes to Table 2:

+System 9a remove highlight from pulse repetition rate.

+System 9a remove highlight from receiver IF 3 dB bandwidth

+System 9a remove square brackets from Noise figure.

+The United states also proposes to change the term sense and avoid to detect and avoid when appropriate.

 Attachments: 1